Austin Aries: Independent circuit (2017–2019, 2022–present)

-American promotions

 After his release from the WWE and his 90-day non-compete clause expired, Aries made a surprise return to Impact Pro Wrestling providing commentary during their event and promoting his book on November 4, 2017.
 Then on November 18, Aries returned to House of Hardcore 35 where he was promoting his book and calling himself The Truth.
 On December 2, House of Hardcore 36: Blizzard Brawl Homecoming, Aries defeated Joey Mercury in his House Of Hardcore in ring return.
 On April 13, 2018, Aries wrestled on a card for the Seattle based independent promotion DEFY Wrestling, and won that company's championship.
 On August 17, 2018, Aries appeared on House of Glory's "High Intensity 7" show and successfully defended the Impact World Championship in an open challenge against Ken Broadway.

 In August 2018 Aries appeared on Ring Warriors television tapings for WGN America.
 It was reported that he signed on to wrestle for Ring Warriors and be involved behind the scenes in a creative aspect.
 Their television program debuted on September 15, 2018.
 He went on to wrestle on five episodes of their first season.
 The first two appearances he successfully defended the Impact World Heavyweight Championship on the program.
 Aries first match of 2019 occurred at Warrior Wrestling 3, where Aries lost a street fight to Eddie Edwards.
 On March 15, 2019, Aries returned to Warrior Wrestling at Warrior Wrestling 4 to face Eddie Edwards in a rematch.
 Following that match ending in a disqualification, a steel cage match was booked for Warrior Wrestling 5 between the two competitors.

-International promotions
+International promotions (2017-2019)

 Aries debuted at World Series Wrestling (WSW) Australia's tour in 2017.
 Aries wrestled against Ricochet and Brian Cage for the WSW championship at Adelaide's show, however he fell short on capturing the title.
 He won the title at Sydney's show where he defeated Ricochet after an interference from Brian Cage.
 On December 4, 2017, Aries appeared on a show for the UK-based Defiant Wrestling promotion.
 The following day, Aries defeated Marty Scurll to win the Defiant Championship.
 Months later, at No Regrets 2018, Aries lost the title to Rampage, in his final match for Defiant.
 On December 17, 2017, Austin Aries defeated Mark Haskins at IPW:UK The Big Bang: Undisputed to win the IPW:UK World Championship.
 In June 2018 Aries returned to WSW for another tour.
 On the June 24 show, Aries defeated Johnny Impact to win their WSW Heavyweight Championship.
 He then returned to WSW in November 2018, where he lost the WSW Heavyweight Championship to Robbie Eagles on November 26.
 In March 2019, he completed another tour with WSW, wrestling Abyss in a Monster's Ball match and unsuccessfully challenging Robbie Eagles for the WSW Heavyweight Championship.